-Folding or unfolding a stacker is a two person job requiring an operator at the controls and a signaler.
+Folding or unfolding a stacker is a two-person job requiring an operator at the controls and a signaler.
 Note: the signaler is also responsible to watch for problems with the electrical cords or the belt binding.
+Ensure FLHA is completed (this could be a part of the Plant tear down FLHA).